gabyshev/chat_monolith/README.md

 ### Logic

 For security reasons all frontend websocket requests have CSRF token.
-That token decoded on backend side and compared with the value on the server.
+That token is decoded on backend side and compared with the value on the server.

 #### Backend

 User can have several chats with other users.
 Chat (or conversion) can consist only 2 members (sender and recipient).
 All messages stored in the database.
-When the new message is created it published in websocket channel `/conversion/CONVERSATION_ID`
+When the new message is created it is published in websocket channel `/conversion/CONVERSATION_ID`

 #### Frontend

 Page opened with other user's list.
-When user click on username several actions will trigger:
+When user clicks on username several actions will be triggered:
 - creation of object `Chat.Conversation`
 - render of the chat window
 - subscribing to channel `/conversation/CONVERSATION_ID`
-- loading stored messages from the database and rendering them in view
+- loading stored messages from the database and rendering them in the view

 Every new message will be sent to server via AJAX where `publish` event will be triggered and clients subscribed to that channel will receive a new message.

-When other chat is opened the previous one in canceled and new subscription is created.
+When other chat is opened the previous one is canceled and new subscription is created.

 ### Running application